Book Success Prediction with Pretrained Sentence Embeddings and Readability Scores: Conclusion

 \section{Conclusion}

-In this paper, we propose to use a Convolutional Neural Network and readability scores for book success prediction.
-We also employ the pre-trained Universal Sentence Encoder to encode the book sentences.
-Our method outperforms strong baseline methods without using any feature engineering and performs comparably well to the state-of-the-art.
-In addition, our results show that the performance on a portion of the book is better than it is on the whole book.
+In this paper, we proposed to use a Convolutional Neural Network and readability scores for book success prediction.
+The CNN is used to process sentence embeddings obtained from the pretrained Universal Sentence Encoder.
+Our method outperforms strong baseline methods without using any feature engineering and performs comparably well to the state-of-the-art methods.
+In addition, our results show that the success prediction accuracy using a portion of the book is better than it is when using the whole book.

-Moreover, by visualizing the book embeddings based on genre, we argue that embeddings that better separate books based on genre give better results on book success prediction than other embeddings.
-We also show that while more readability corresponds to more success according to some readability indices such as Coleman-Liau Index (CLI) and Flesch Kincaid Grade (FKG), this is not the case for other indices such as Automated Readability Index (ARI) and Simple Measure of Gobbledygook (SMOG) index.
-By taking CLI and ARI as two examples, we argue that it is better for a book to have high words-per-sentences ratio and low sentences-per-words ratio.
+Moreover, by visualizing the book embeddings based on genre, we argued that embeddings that better separate books based on genre gave better results on book success prediction than other embeddings.
+We also showed that while more readability corresponds to more success according to some readability indices such as Coleman-Liau Index (CLI) and Flesch Kincaid Grade (FKG), this was not the case for other indices such as Automated Readability Index (ARI) and Simple Measure of Gobbledygook (SMOG) index.
+By taking CLI and ARI as two examples, we argued that it is better for a book to have high words-per-sentences ratio and low sentences-per-words ratio.

-As future work, employing more pre-trained language models for sentence embedding ,such BERT and GPT2, is worthy of exploring and would likely give better results.
+As future work, employing more pretrained language models for sentence embedding, such as BERT and GPT2, is worthy of exploring and would likely give better results.
 Another follow up work is to investigate the connection between readability and success with a more detailed empirical analysis.